Google buys music streaming service Songza

-SAN FRANCISCO Google Inc (GOOGL.O) (GOOG.O) has acquired streaming music service Songza, the Internet search company's latest move to play a bigger role in the fast-growing online music business.
+SAN FRANCISCO Google Inc has acquired streaming music service Songza, the Internet search company's latest move to play a bigger role in the fast-growing online music business.

 Google said on Tuesday it would explore ways to incorporate aspects of Songza into its existing streaming music service over the coming months.
 For now the four-year-old Songza service, which creates "expert-curated" music playlists intended to match users' activities and tastes, will remain unchanged for existing users.